 Setting Up Events for Conversion Tracking

-Events are specific actions users take on your website, such as completing a purchase or filling out a form.
-Setting up custom events with the Facebook Pixel allows you to track these actions and optimize your campaigns accordingly.
+Events are specific actions users take within your site, such as completing a purchase or filling out a form.
+Setting up custom events with the Meta Pixel enables you to track these actions and optimize your campaigns accordingly.

 1. Standard Events